Bordetella: Virulence factors

-The virulence factors identified in the bordetella are common to all three species.
+The virulence factors identified in the Bordetella are common to all three species.
 These include adhesins, such as filamentous hemagglutinin (FHA), pertactin, tracheal colonization factor and fimbriae, and toxins, such as adenylate cyclase-hemolysin, dermonecrotic toxin and tracheal cytotoxin.
 These factors are then expressed and regulated most often by environmental stimuli.
+Differences in virulence factors relate to the loss of regulatory or control functions.
+Bordetella sp. is typically found to live within the hosts' respiratory tract and immune system and can transmit to new hosts.
+Bordetella pertussis also affects human adults and even with an 85% vaccination coverage over 160,000 related deaths occur each year all around the globe.
+There are few antimicrobial susceptibility testing methods but no change or progress have been discovered as of 2018.
+Most studies performed using Bordetella vaccines have many flaws and fail to come to an official conclusion.

 Regulation of virulence factor expression

 The expression of many Bordetella adhesins and toxins is controlled by the two-component regulatory system BvgAS.
 Much of what is known about this regulatory system is based on work with B. bronchiseptica, but BvgAS is present in B. pertussis, B. parapertussis and B. bronchiseptica and is responsible for phase variation or phenotypic modulation.

 BvgS is a plasma membrane-bound sensor kinase which responds to stimulation by phosphorylating a cytoplasmic helix-turn-helix-containing protein, BvgA.
 When phosphorylated, BvgA has increased affinity for specific binding sites in Bvg-activated promoter sequences and is able to promote transcription in in vitro assays.

 Most of the toxins and adhesins under BvgAS control are expressed under Bvg+ conditions (high BvgA-Pi concentration).
 But there are also genes expressed solely in the Bvg− state, most notably the flagellin gene flaA.
-The regulation of Bvg repressed genes is mediated by the product of a 624-bp open reading frame downstream of bvgA, the so-called Bvg-activated repressor protein, BvgR.
+The regulation of Bvg repressed genes is mediated by the product of a 624-bp open reading frame downstream of BvgA, the so-called Bvg-activated repressor protein, BvgR.
 BvgR binds to a consensus sequence present within the coding sequences of at least some Bvg-repressed genes.
 Binding of this protein to the consensus sequence represents gene expression by reducing transcription.

 It is not known what the physiological signals for BvgS are, but in vitro BvgAS can be inactivated by millimolar concentrations of magnesium sulfate or nicotinic acid, or by reduction of the incubation temperature to ≤ 26 °C.

 The identification of a specific point mutation in the BvgS gene which locks B. bronchiseptica in an intermediate Bvg phase revealed a class of BvgAS-regulated genes that are exclusively transcribed under intermediate concentrations of BvgA-Pi.
 This intermediate (Bvgi) phenotype can be reproduced in wild-type B. bronchiseptica by growth of the bacteria in a medium containing intermediate concentrations of the BvgAS modulator, nicotinic acid.
 In these conditions, some, but not all of the virulence factors associated with the Bvg+ phase are expressed, suggesting this two-component regulatory system can give rise to a continuum of phenotypic states in response to the environment.